-The chase was officially on at Ireland’s fastest downhill mountain bike challenge.
+The chase was officially on at Ireland’s fastest and best downhill mountain bike challenge.
 The Red Bull Foxhunt sold out its seventh Irish edition in under four hours.
 This unique event is in demand.

 Held in the heart of the Dromara Hills in County Down.
 Slieve Croob hosted a weekend of epic biking on Saturday, October 15, and Sunday, October 16.
 The format of Red Bull Foxhunt is easy, but the riding is not!
 It's tough and unforgiving but lots of fun!

 From decorated pros to weekend warriors, the hunted blasted through an unforgiving downhill course, reaching crazy speeds in an attempt to escape the foxes.
 Winding through forest trails and hair-raising sprints.
 Each adrenaline-pumped biker tirelessly battled to cross the finish line before the advancing foxes.

 Red Bull athletes and world-leading downhill mountain bikers, Gee Atherton and Greg Callaghan challenged the 300 riders from across Ireland and beyond to a downhill race like no other.

 The Red Bull Foxhunt is a light-hearted twist on the controversial pastime of fox-hunting - with the traditional roles reversed.
 The Foxes, Atherton and Callaghan would chase down the hunt in a downhill cross-country mountain bike race.
 With a mass start for the hunt before the foxes started shortly after.

 Dubliner Greg Callaghan is Ireland’s Number One downhill mountain bike rider and has earned himself a place among the world’s top riders following a third-place finish in the 2017 Enduro World Series.
 Greg has his sights set on becoming the first Irish rider to win the EWS.